Guide to wearing your Thoracolumbar Spinal Brace Brace

 Initially your physiotherapist will fit your spinal brace while you are lying down.
 They will then give you instruction on the way in which the spinal brace should be applied and removed.

-Spinal brace should be applied and removed in:
+Spinal brace should be applied and removed by either of the following options (The physiotherapist will inform which option):

 1. Lying on your back, bend your knees so that your feet are flat to the bed.